U.S. accuses China of 'flagrant' North Korea violations, offers $5 million reward

 WASHINGTON (Reuters) - The United States accused China on Tuesday of “flagrant violation” of its obligation to enforce international sanctions on North Korea and offered rewards of up to $5 million for information about sanctions evasions.

-Speaking to Washington’s Center for Strategic and International Studies, Deputy Assistant Secretary for North Korea Alex Wong accused China of seeking to undo a U.N. sanctions regime aimed at persuading North Korea to give up its nuclear weapons.
+Deputy Assistant Secretary for North Korea Alex Wong accused China of seeking to undo a United Nations sanctions regime aimed at persuading North Korea to give up its nuclear weapons.
+He warned of new U.S. sanctions against China-based individuals and entities in response.

 Wong said China had continued to host at least 20,000 North Korean laborers in violation of U.N. bans, and that in the past year the United States had observed ships carrying prohibited coal or other sanctioned goods from North Korea to China on 555 separate occasions.

-“On none of these occasions did the Chinese authorities act to stop these illicit imports,” Wong said.
-“Not once.”
+“On none of these occasions ... did the Chinese authorities act to stop these illicit imports,” Wong told Washington’s Center for Strategic and International Studies.

 He said China currently hosted at least two dozen North Korean representatives connected to Pyongyang’s weapons programs or banks, and Chinese firms had continued to do business with U.N.-sanctioned entities with key roles in those programs.